-- 1. A majority of the members of the council then in office shall constitute a quorum. - Before the council proceeds with the business before it, the city clerk shall note the members present for the minutes.
-The late arrival of members shall be entered into the minutes. - 3.
-A member shall be considered present at a meeting if the member is either physically in the council chamber or is participating in the meeting through teleconference in accordance with the Brown Act.
-(See endnote 4.)
-Meeting attendance of members through teleconference will be permitted only in extraordinary circumstances.. - 4.
-Members attending a council meeting through a teleconference are not counted when determining a quorum. - 5.
-Members must be physically present at the council chamber dais or teleconference location to vote.
+- 1. A majority of the members of the council then in office constitutes a quorum. - 2.
+Before the council proceeds with the business before it, the city clerk shall note the members present for the minutes.
+The late arrival and early departure of members will be entered into the minutes. - 3.
+A member is considered present at a meeting if the member is either physically in the council chamber or is participating in the meeting through teleconference in accordance with the Brown Act.
+Meeting attendance of members through teleconference is permitted only in extraordinary circumstances. - 4.
+Members attending a council meeting through a teleconference are not counted when determining a quorum. - Members must be physically present at the council chamber dais or teleconference location to vote.
 Proxy or absentee voting is not permitted.